deveshm/connormcgarr.github.io/_posts/2022-04-08-type-confusion-part-3.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/3typeconfusion169.png" alt="">

-Remember earlier when I talked about the nuances of setting the entry point directly of `CreateRemoteThread`?
+Remember earlier when I talked about the nuances of setting the entry point directly with our call to `CreateRemoteThread`?
 This is Control Flow Guard kicking in and exposing this nuance.
 When we set the routine for `CreateRemoteThread` to execute, we actually did so with a `ret` ROP gadget.
 As we know, most functions _end_ with a `ret` statement - so this means we told our program we wanted to call into the _end_ of a function.
 Control Flow Guard, when performing a `call` will check to see if the `call` target is a valid function.
 The way this manifests is through a bitmap of all known "valid call targets".
 CFG will check to see if you are calling into know targets at `0x10` byte boundaries - as functions should be aligned in this manner.
 Since we called into a function towards the end, we obviously didn't call in a `0x10` byte alignment and, thus, CFG will kill the process as it has deemed to have detected an invalid function (and rightly so, we were maliciously trying to call into the middle of a function).
 The way we can get around this, is to use a call to `SetThreadContext` to manually update RIP to _directly_ execute our ROP gadget after resuming, instead of asking `CreateRemoteThread` to perform a `call` instruction to it (which CFG will check).
 This will require a few extra steps, but we are nearing the end now.

 Manipulating RIP and Preserving RSP
 ---